JazmineMT/ContentGuide/grammer-and-mechannics.md

 ### Login vs  Log in vs Log-in

-When used as a noun or adjective, it’s one word or hyphenated.
+When used as an adjective or noun, it’s one word or hyphenated.
 <pre>
 ✅  Enter your login (log-in) information
 </pre>

-When used as a verb it’s two words.
+When it is used as a verb, it’s two words
 <pre>
 ✅  Log in with your account
 </pre>